javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

     </tr>
 </table>

 Basically no sales in summer.
-It's a very bad idea to start selling in june.
+It's a very bad idea to start selling in June.
 We tried to launch earlier but it was impossible due to several problems.

 ## Sales, deadlines and agenda